 What is a lacebark pine?
-Lacebark pine (Pinus bungeana) is native to China, but this attractive conifer has found favor by gardeners and landscapers across all but the warmest and coldest climates of the United States.
+Lacebark pine (Pinus bungeana) is native to China, but this attractive conifer has found favor with gardeners and landscapers across all but the warmest and coldest climates of the United States.
 Lacebark pine is suitable for growing in USDA plant hardiness zones 4 through 8.
-The pine trees are appreciated for their pyramidal, somewhat rounded shape and striking bark.
+The pine trees are appreciated for their pyramidal, somewhat rounded shape, and striking bark.
 Read on for more lacebark pine information.

 Growing Lacebark Pines

 If you’re thinking about growing lacebark pines, select a planting site carefully, as these trees perform best in full sunlight and moist, well-drained soil.
-Like most pines, lacebark prefers slightly acidic soil, but tolerates soil with a slightly higher pH than most others.
+Like most pines, lacebark prefers slightly acidic soil but tolerates soil with a slightly higher pH than most others.

 Caring for Lacebark Pine Trees

 As long as you provide the proper growing conditions, there isn’t much labor involved in growing lacebark pine trees.
 Just water regularly until the tree is well established.
 At that point, lacebark pine is fairly drought tolerant and requires little attention, although it appreciates a little extra water during extended dry periods.

 Fertilizer generally isn’t necessary, but if you think growth is lagging, apply a general-purpose fertilizer before mid-July.
 Never fertilize if the tree is drought-stressed and always water deeply after fertilizing.

 You may want to train the tree to grow from a single trunk, which creates stronger branches less prone to breaking when laden with snow and ice.
 The fascinating bark is also more visible on single-trunked trees.